MattFerraro/devsite/nextjs-blog/posts/poissons-equation.md

 ![The function F interpreted as an image](/images/laplace/hot_right.png)

-This is the solution to our original boundary conditions of $0$ everywhere and $1$ on the rightmost boundary, just scaled up to 100x100 cells.
+This is the solution to our original boundary conditions of $0$ everywhere and $1$ on the rightmost boundary, just scaled up to $100 \times 100$ cells.
 If the value in question is heat, this output matches our expectation that heat flows in from the edge and heats up just the right side of the grid.

 ---